unframework/unframework-website/index.md

 My primary interests are in domain modeling, analysis and automation.
 In addition, I follow topics such as generative art, HCI/UX, developer tooling and hobby electronics.
 A lot of my work is based on the idea that [programming is theory-building](http://www.dc.uba.ar/materias/plp/cursos/material/programmingAsTheoryBuilding) and is inspired by [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design), CQRS, functional programming, etc.

-I am currently a lead front-end developer and founder of [Beamworks](https://beamworks.io), a small React front-end agency.
+I am currently a lead front-end developer at [Beamworks](https://beamworks.io), a small React front-end agency that I founded.

 Some links: